 10. See a Naturopathic Doctor

-This is probably the best thing you can do to help manage your PMS symptoms.
+Obviously I think this is the best thing you can do to help manage your PMS symptoms.
 Naturopathic Doctors are experts in correcting the underlying imbalances that lead to PMS symptoms.
 Your unique set of symptoms will give an experienced ND a lot of information that can be used to individualize a treatment plan just for you.
-NDs also can order comprehensive hormone panels that will identify imbalances in prolactin, estrogen, progesterone or testosterone that may be contributing to your symptoms.
+NDs also can order comprehensive hormone panels that will identify imbalances in cortisol, estrogen, progesterone or testosterone that may be contributing to your symptoms.
 You can find a licensed Naturopathic Doctor in your area by visiting the national association websites – CAND in Canada and AANP in the United States.
+And of course, you can contact me if you’d like us to work together.

 The advice provided in this article is for informational purposes only.
 It is meant to augment and not replace consultation with a licensed health care provider.
 Consultation with a Naturopathic Doctor or other primary care provider is recommended for anyone suffering from a health problem.